hashicorp/terraform/website/guides/terraform-provider-development-program.html.md

 * Plan to continue supporting the provider with additional functionality as well as addressing any open issues.

-* All Terraform Providers are required to contain a MPL-2.0 open source lisence.
+* All Terraform providers are required to contain a MPL-2.0 open source license.

 ## Contact Us